Wednesday, October 31, 2012

 Further south we pass Valencia CA, home to Magic Mountain Theme Park.
 Then we travel on to Santa Clarita.
 When driving to San Diego, Santa Clarita is where I start praying for safe travel through LA.
 Today we turn east onto I-210 across the top of the LA metro area.

 The freeway lanes here constantly increase and decrease depending on the number of merging lanes.
 Drivers must be watchful as cars move on and off the highway.
-You know you are in Southern California when:

 ...houses appear on hilltops.